The Best 12 and 14 Inch Bikes for 3 Year Olds

 FULL REVIEW: Cleary Gecko

-One of the smallest bikes on our list, the Cleary Gecko is a good option for some smaller riders.
-While an excellent quality build, the Gecko’s geometry can be quite challenging for some riders as it puts the rider in a really stretched out position that most kids don’t prefer.
+The smallest bikes on our list, the Cleary Gecko is a good option for some smaller riders.
+While an excellent quality build, the Gecko’s geometry can be quite challenging for many riders as it puts the rider in a really stretched out position that most kids don’t prefer.

 On the other hand, we’ve had a few confident and aggressive test riders who prefer the Gecko over every other bike we offered them!
 As a result, we only recommend the Gecko for the smallest of riders who have no hesitancy about getting started.
 If your child is hesitant or not ready, we recommend the Prevelo Alpha One instead.

 Available with or without a coaster brake (back pedal brake), both models come with dual-hand brakes.
-As an added bonus, the rear tire cog can be swapped out for different gearing options.
+As an added bonus, the rear wheel cog can be swapped out for different gearing options.

 PROS: